KCL-BMEIS/OOP/week2A.md

   needs to have matching header of the same name, and this header needs to be `#include`d in at least one other `cpp` file

---

-If you follows the conventions taught on this course, the above rules should always work for you

 ---

 # Building our project using `oop_build`

 Make sure your code has been split up as shown in this session
-- or fetch the latest version from the website
+- or fetch the latest version [from the website](https://github.com/KCL-BMEIS/OOP/tree/main/projects/DNA_shotgun_sequencing/solution)

 The listing should show (at least) these files:
 ```